alfr1903/container-workshop/02-run-app-in-container/README.md

 Remember
 the [Next/React workshop](https://github.com/Kpaubert/oslo-tech-colledge/tree/finished-version/next-workshop)
-that you may have participated a while back?
+that you may have participated in a while back?
-Wouldn't it be cool to containerize that?! 🤔Let's do it!
+Wouldn't it be cool to containerize that?! 🤔
+Let's do it!

-First, you need to move or copy the folder, _next-workshop_, that you cloned from the workshop.
+First, you need to move or copy the folder, _next-workshop_, that you cloned/used in the earlier workshop.
 Use the following command to do so, but remember to change the template-path to the path where you cloned the repository to.
 Make sure you have `container-workshop` as your working directory or adapt the destination path below.